redisson/redisson/docs/configuration.md

 Username for Sentinel servers for authentication.
 Used only if Sentinel username differs from master's and slave's.
 Requires Redis 6.0 and higher.

 **credentialsResolver**

 Default value: empty

-Defines Credentials resolver, which is invoked during connection for Redis or Valkey server authentication.
-Returns Credentials object per node address, it contains `username` and `password` fields.
-Allows you to specify dynamically changing credentials.
+Defines Credentials resolver, which is invoked during connection for Valkey or Redis server authentication.
+Returns Credentials object per Valkey or Redis node address, it contains `username` and `password` fields.
+Allows you to specify dynamically changing Valkey or Redis credentials.

-**credentialsReapplyInterval**
-Default value: 0

-Defines Credentials resolver invoke interval in milliseconds for Valkey or Redis server authentication. `0` means disable.
+Available implementations:

+* `org.redisson.config.EntraIdCredentialsResolver`

 **sentinelsDiscovery**